Global Navigation

 • Perl Mongers - The "Perl Mongers" Perl user-groups world-wide.

 • CPAN - The Comprehensive Perl Archive Network - Contains a lot of modules for doing practically anything with Perl.
-Why re-invent the wheel when so many different types of them are available for free.
-Note that Perl distributions on various systems contains an easy to use interface to install modules from it, including dependencies.
+Why re-invent the wheel when so many different types of them are available for free?
+Note that Perl distributions on various systems contain an easy to use interface to install modules from it, including dependencies.
+See our page about it for how to start with it.

 • Perl Buzz - a news feed about Perl with several sections, that aims to cover "the newest and best of the Perl world".